November 22nd, 2023

 The last column is then a simple bar chart that you can create with a click on the "Show as bar chart" button.

 The U.S. Presidential election will be decided with electoral votes.
 So many newsrooms show a version of the following line chart:

 To create the confidence intervals in Datawrapper line charts, use our "Fill area between lines" option.
 Then set the line width of the upper and lower range to zero.

 To make the names of Trump and Biden bold, write HTML tags in the column headers, like so:

 You can give your readers a concise idea of how many electoral votes (are estimated to) go to which candidate with a stacked bar chart.
 You will find it in many election dashboards at the very top:

 In the chart above, we highlighted the 270 votes a candidate must reach to win the election with first turning on grid lines and then setting a custom axis tick at 270.

 But there's another way.
 Here's the same chart, but it highlights the 270 votes even more:

-The line is is a unicode character⎹ that you can move over the bars with
+The line is a Unicode character ⎹ that you can move over the bars with

 margin-top:-50px.
 Set the text below the line and then place both in the middle of the chart with